16 Redstone Parade NE

 Calgary Realtor fees are not fixed - all commissions are negotiable.
 The most commonly referenced benchmark is 7% on the first $100,000 of sale price plus 3% on the balance.
 On a $500,000 sale, that equals $19,000 before GST; on a $700,000 sale, $25,000 before GST.
 The 2 Percent Realty model uses 2% of total sale price - $10,000 on a $500,000 sale, $14,000 on a $700,000 sale.
 All commission terms must be confirmed in writing in the listing agreement.
 GST (5%) applies to commission amounts in Alberta.

 The savings depend on your sale price and the commission structure you're comparing against.
 Using the traditional 7/3 structure as the benchmark: on a $500,000 sale, the difference is approximately $9,000 before GST.
 On a $700,000 sale, approximately $11,000.
 On a $900,000 sale, approximately $13,000.
 The savings table on this page shows the comparison across a range of Calgary sale prices.
-These figures are the difference in commission before GST - your full savings will be reflected in your net proceeds at closing.
+These figures are the difference in commission before GST - your full savings will be reflected in your selling costs and commission savings at closing.

 A practical seller roadmap from value to negotiation.